mongodb/docs-cluster-to-cluster-sync/source/includes/opts/disableTelemetry.rst

-Disables the collection and sharing of ``mongosync`` telemetry with MongoDB.
+Disables the collection and sharing of ``mongosync`` telemetry data with MongoDB.